-Applications to the Master of Public Health program are accepted throughout the year. is done on a rolling basis, and applicants are encouraged to apply early.
+Applications to the Master of Public Health program are accepted throughout the year, with admission granted on a rolling basis.
+Applicants are encouraged to apply early.
 International applicants are encouraged to have all application materials submitted at least four months prior to the application deadline of the semester for which they are applying.

 Application deadlines can be found on the Information for Applicants page of our website.

 You likely do not have to reapply.
 You will need to add the new semester designation to your SOPHAS application.
-Spring, Summer, and Fall designations open in mid-August of each year, so, depending on your initial application and the application you want to change to, you may need to wait to add the additional designation.
+You cannot add a designation for a semester outside of the current year.

-If you have applied to the Spring, Summer, or Fall semester and wish to change your application semester to Spring, Summer, or Fall of the following year, you will need to submit a new application after the new application cycle opens in mid-August.
+If you have applied to a specific year and wish to change your application to the following year, you can use your existing application to reapply to the next year's application cycle after the new application cycle opens in mid-August.
+You may be subject to additional application fees.

-If you have already started your MSU supplemental application, you will need to submit a request to chm.mph_admissions@msu.edu to request a change in semester to your MSU supplemental application.
+If you have already started your MSU supplemental application, you will need to submit a request to the MSU MPH Admissions email to request a change in semester to your MSU supplemental application.

 Applicants are allowed to apply prior to receiving their bachelor's degree.
 The Admissions Committee will review the application packet and can grant admission contingent upon receipt of an official, final transcript showing that the bachelor's degree was conferred.

-MSU undergraduate students of at least Junior standing are allowed the option of dually enrolling in a graduate program at MSU.
+MSU undergraduate students of at least Junior standing are allowed the option of pursuing Undergraduate Shared Programs at MSU.
 Interested students should visit the website of the Office of the Registrar for more information.
-MSU undergraduates applying to the MPH program must also submit a Request for Dual Enrollment Status form (approved by their undergraduate advisor) along with their application requirements.

 Please visit the Application Requirements page of our website for a more in-depth explanation of each requirement